User Parameters

 Autocomplete fields narrow the selection by performing live queries on the database based on user data entry.
 The user is presented with a simple entry field, and while the user enters the data into the field, suggestions based on actual data are offered to the user.
 The returned suggestions can be freely defined ('start of string'-match, 'contains'-match, etc.).
 The actual definition for fetching SQL is different from the select list or the radio button.
 The parameter defining the SQL must be a stored procedure and it will return the matching value and optionally an additional description and ID(s) of the matching row.

-One-line autocomplete
+One-line Autocomplete

 We'll create a report that returns film information.
 The selected film is fetched with an autocomplete film's field.
 First, we'll define the report showing the film info: